-How was the matter addressed in our audit
+How the matter was addressed in our audit

-We evaluated management's assessment of impairment as at 30 June 2017 pursuant to the requirements of AASB 136, Impairment of Assets.
-Our work included, but was not limited to, the following procedures:
+We evaluated management's assessment of impairment indicators at 30 June 2018 in accordance with AASB 136: Impairment of Assets.
+Our work included but was not limited to the following procedures:

-- Obtaining and reviewing the updated reserve estimates from the management's expert.
-This included assessing the competency and objectivity of management's expert; - Obtaining an understanding of the value in use model and assumptions used, including comparing oil and gas prices to market data, checking the reasonableness of the discount rate used and checking the updated reserve report estimates were included within the model; and - Assessing the adequacy of the related disclosures in Note 8 to the financial statement.
+- Obtaining and reviewing the reserve report from the management's external expert to determine whether they indicate a significant change that would impact the value of the asset.
+This included assessing the competency and objectivity of management's expert; - Benchmarking and analysing management's oil and gas price assumptions against external market data, checking the reasonableness of the discount rate used to determine whether they indicate a significant change that would impact the value of the asset; - Reviewing the Director's minutes and ASX announcements for evidence of consistency of information with management's assessment of the carrying value; - Considering whether there were any other facts and circumstances that existed to indicate impairment testing was required; and - Assessing the adequacy of the related disclosures in Note 9 to the financial statements.